“My world ended that day,” OSU professor claims he repaid thousands in student loans – but was on the wrong program

 April Jordan with the Federal Student Aid Communications said this kind of plan could potentially help out borrowers like Dr. Danny Shipka, a professor at Oklahoma State University.
 Shipka said he owed about $43,000 in student loans, most of which were accumulated from his undergraduate and graduate careers at OSU.

 Shipka said he started with small repayments after graduating from OSU in 1991 but he was on a deferred payment plan after earning his masters in 2003.
-Working as a professor at a public university, he thought was eligible for the Public Service Loan Forgiveness (PSLF) Program, which was created under the Obama administration.
+Working as a professor at a public university, he thought was eligible for the Public Service Loan Forgiveness (PSLF) Program.

 "Hunky dory.
 I thought everything was going great," Shipka said.
 "I was excited that I didn’t have to repay my student loans back because it was about $350 bucks a month.
 I have Parkinson's, so I can certainly apply that to my medical bills."